 * U.S. investors look to corporate results for direction

 * Yen weak as Japan’s Abe piles pressure on BOJ to ease

 By Ryan Vlastelica

-NEW YORK, Jan 14 The euro hit an 11-month high against the dollar on Monday on fading prospects of an interest rate cut in Europe, while world equity markets ticked lower following gains that took them to more than one-year highs.
+NEW YORK, Jan 14 (Reuters) - The euro hit an 11-month high against the dollar on Monday as fading prospects of an interest rate cut in Europe bolstered demand, while world share markets ticked lower following recent gains.

 “I think there’s going to be more misses than hits in terms of revenue and margins.
 It’s going to be a little bit light this earnings season compared to the last one,” said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.